ChisomUma/Google-App-Docs/Google-app-engine-CircleCI/docs/Google-app-engine-CircleCI.md

-Choose anyone, and your app will successfully deploy.
-It’s time to push our code to Github!
+Choose anyone, and your app will be successfully deployed.
+Now, It’s time to push our code to Github!

 Alternatively, you can clone my GitHub repo [here](https://github.com/ChisomUma/Google-app-engine-CircleCI).

 **Note:** The documentation file for this project is located in this repo.
 You can remove it when make changes to the cloned repo.